Best Video Doorbells of 2020

 - Users must have a mechanical chime

-Along with its floodlight feature, the doorbell camera is impressive for its high pixel count.
-It provides about 33% more detail than the typical high-quality doorbell camera for 2019.
+Along with its floodlight feature, the doorbell camera was impressive for its high pixel count.
+It provided us about 33 percent more detail than the typical high-quality doorbell camera for 2019.

-The August Doorbell Cam Pro can work with existing wiring to replace a mechanical chime doorbell.
-It runs off 12-24VAC.
-Setup is simple and for many homes, the only tool required is a Phillips screwdriver.
-In other cases, you’ll need a drill.
-Mounting brackets are provided.
+The August Doorbell Cam Pro worked with existing wiring to replace a mechanical chime doorbell.
+It ran off 12-24VAC.
+Setup was simple and for many homes, the only tool required was a Phillips screwdriver.
+Mounting brackets were also provided.

-Without a subscription, you’ll get previews of all activity at your door.
-With payment of just $2.99/month, you can save video clips for 15 days each.
-A $4.99/month payment saves video for 30 days.
+Without a subscription, we received previews of all activity at our door.
+For a payment of just $2.99 per month, we saved video clips for 15 days each.
+A $4.99 per month fee allowed us to save video for 30 days.

-Equipped with a floodlight, the Doorbell Cam Pro can record especially high-resolution security video by day or night.
-It has a narrower lens than the other cameras in this review, but 120 degrees is ample for the typical home.
-August’s $2.99/month plan for 15 days of video storage is among the best deals in home security.
+Equipped with a floodlight, the Doorbell Cam Pro recorded especially high-resolution security video by day or night.
+It had a narrower lens than the other cameras in this review, but 120 degrees was ample for the typical home.
+In our opinion, August’s $2.99 per month plan for 15 days of video storage was among the best deals in home security.